DanieleBerna/rez-go/README.md

 ### Redistribution
 At this point it's possible to copy paste the folder containing all (rez,python,packages,launchers) to another machine.
 If the unit letter is mapped and the REZ_CONFIG_FILE env var points to the correct file, rez will be immediately working on that machine.

-## The future
-I'd like to rewrite the script a little in order to pass it some parameters and control the process.
-I'd also like to add an option that, given a pasted folder, automatically maps the unit and create the REZ_CONFIG_FILE env var, removing the need of that last manual touch :-)